AI Tools for R

 Nice side effect of using Copilot: More good-practice coding

-Concerns to consider
+Things to consider I

 - Privacy